section-engineering-education/engineering-education/articles/graph-data-structure-python/index.md

 - Directed Graphs are used in Google's [Page Ranking Algorithm](https://en.wikipedia.org/wiki/PageRank).

-- Social Networks uses graphs to represent different users as vertices and edges to represent the connections between them.
+- Social Networks use graphs to represent different users as vertices and edges to represent the connections between them.

 - In a mapping application, graphs are used to represent places and the path (distance) between them.